4 Bedroom Home in Mukwonago - $619,900

 New Construction!
-Completion is estimated in December 2022.
+COMPLETED!
 Upgrades galore in this home!
 The kitchen features a Quartz countertop with plenty of cabinetry, a walk-in pantry and prep island, a morning room for casual meals, a great room with a gas fireplace, a formal dining room for large family gatherings, a home office, and a mudroom featuring a large closet and bench for everyday items.
 The second-floor rounds out this home with three secondary bedrooms, a hall bath, and a conveniently located laundry room.
 Very convenient for all schools!
 Shopping and conveniences are within a 3-minute drive while a neighborhood park across the street gives you plenty of open space.
 Easy 35 min commute to Milwaukee area.

 4 Bedroom Home in Mukwonago - $619,900